hunter-morabito/BattleTank/README.md

   * Packaged and tested the game, found and fixed an input bug
 * Delegating to Components
   * Created new Tank Pawn, and new TankPlayerController PlayerController classes
+* Using Virtual and Override
+  * Overrode the BeginPlay Method in the TankPlayerController Class